 For the specific laws about doing excavation work safely, see clauses 304 – 306 of the Work Health and Safety Regulation 2017.

 There are also general work health and safety laws that will apply to you in any situation, including when doing excavation work.

-For general information about planning evacuation work, controlling risks, using different evacuation methods and preventing ground collapse, see the code of practice for excavation work.
+For general information about planning excavation work, controlling risks, using different excavation methods and preventing ground collapse, see the code of practice for excavation work.